 Lastly, the mesh space is refined further based on the specified region refinements and the refinement level (detailed in Main Settings > Region refinements).
 After this, the castellated mesh looks similar to the one shown below.

-The next step is snapping or projecting the castellated mesh (staircase type mesh) to the object surface.
+The next step in the snappyHexMesh algorithm is snapping or projecting the castellated mesh (staircase type mesh) to the object surface.
 This process is accomplished by the following algorithm:

 Displacing the cell vertices of the castellated mesh onto the object’s surface.